ilkkamtk/hybridisovellukset/Week7/getting_started.md

 - **Security and Authorization:** Middleware can be used in routing to enforce security measures, authentication, or authorization checks before allowing access to certain routes.

-Routing in full-stack development is a fundamental aspect that determines how users navigate through web applications, how requests are handled, and how different parts of an application's functionality are organized and accessed.

 ---

 ## Routing in Next.js